github/audit-actions-workflow-runs/README.md

-# Audit GitHub workflow runs for an org or Enterprise, using the audit log
+# Audit GitHub workflow runs for an organization, Enterprise or repository

-Check the audit log for a GitHub Enterprise or organization for workflow runs, listing the Actions and specific versions and commits used in them.
+Check the audit log for a GitHub Enterprise/organization (or just list the runs, for a repository) for workflow runs created between the start date and end date.

+Lists the Actions and specific versions and commits used in them.

 Optionally, filter by a particular action, possibly including a commit SHA of interest.